-The Queensland Paediatric Rehabilitation Service at Lady Cilento Children's Hospital is working with the Australian Cerebral Palsy Research Group to recruit participants and their families to help build a biobank for cerebral palsy.
+The Rehabilitation and Orthopaedic Departments at Sydney Children's Hospital (Randwick) are working with the Australian Cerebral Palsy Research Group to recruit participants and their families to help build a biobank for cerebral palsy.

 What is a biobank and why is it important?